jlahne/r-opus-v2/docs/06-PCA.md

 ## 6 Chocolate  -0.00940 -0.812
 ```

-These are *also* called loadings **REF Abdi 2010**.
+These are *also* called loadings [@abdiPrincipal2010].
 The semantics of PCA are a nightmare.
 We can see that these reflect our interpretation from the loadings plot pretty accurately.

 HGH then calculated the "communalities" for variables on the first and second dimensions of the PCA solution.
 I had to do some digging to figure out what she meant by this, but she described them as:

 > Communality is the sum of the squared loadings for the number of dimensions that you would like to keep.

-We know from ***REF Abdi 2010** that the sum of squared loadings (in the sense of *correlations*) for each dimension should sum to 1, so this allows us to speak of "proportion of explained variance" for each variable and each dimension.
+We know from @abdiPrincipal2010 that the sum of squared loadings (in the sense of *correlations*) for each dimension should sum to 1, so this allows us to speak of "proportion of explained variance" for each variable and each dimension.
 But we have to remember the semantic overloadings here, so if we want to see this property we will need to look at the `$svd$V` matrix again.
 The `$var$cor` matrix, remember, stores this scaled by the original variables (maybe this is instead storing covariances).
 We can see this pretty easily:

 ```r